00eemsy/my-cv-website/README.md

 ## 👩🏻‍💻 DESCRIPTION
 Welcome to `my-cv-website 🧊`, a.k.a. my personal website/digital portfolio!
-This was initially created in 2024 in order to independently expand upon the React.js skills I was learning in my Web Development internship at SciQuel (which I previously had no experience in) & generally grow my understanding of WebDev concepts (such as responsive design, UI/UX, etcetera.).
+This was initially created in 2024 in order to independently expand upon the React.js skills I was learning in my Web Development internship at SciQuel (which I previously had no experience in) & generally grow my understanding of WebDev concepts (such as UI/UX design, client-server interactions, etcetera.).

 I created my website primarily with React.js, HTML, and CSS.
 I also employ various JavaScript libraries/APIs, such as [**TypewriterJS**](https://github.com/tameemsafi/typewriterjs#readme), [**ReactSlider**](https://zillow.github.io/react-slider/) (with inspiration from this [**tutorial**](https://blog.logrocket.com/react-slider-tutorial/)), [**ShowdownJS**](https://github.com/showdownjs/showdown), and Intersection Observer.

+This website is a continuous work in progress, so in the future I'd like to work on developing the following within my website...:
+- [ ] Making the website more responsive to different browser sizes/mobile browsers.
+- [ ] Implementing the stylization with tailwindCSS (as opposed to raw CSS) to better understand the modern WebDev tech stack.

 Enjoy!